- TAX INFO

 Why Use Direct Deposit?

-- You get your refund faster by direct deposit than you do by check.
+- It is faster.
+You get your refund faster by direct deposit than you do by check.

-- Payment is more secure.
+- It is more secure.
 There is no check that can get lost or stolen.

 - It is more convenient.
 You do not have to make a trip to the bank to deposit your check.